EmilRamsvik/Digital-Garden/docs/Programming/Python/Python.md

   - python
   - data-science
   - fast-api
-Finished: false
+Finished: true
 created: 2023-08-09T09:33:00
-updated: 2024-02-23T12:04
+updated: 2024-08-27T11:26
 ---
 # Python

 ## Scripting
 I find Python to be very useful for scripting.
-I use scripting for a lot of small things such as working on
+I use scripting for a lot of small things, such as working on text parsing, simple automation and others.
+I did, for example create a script for parsing book quotes from the Kindle ([Here is the script](https://github.com/EmilRamsvik/dotfiles/blob/master/scripts/get_quotes.py))

+## Ecosystem

+Managing dependencies in Python is one of the most challenging and annoying things to work on.
+You should not only understand the differences between Conda, pip-environments and Poetry.
+But also understand why you want to use each one and why you prefer the one you do.

+For simple tasks, I use pip with a virtual environment, I strive to be as consistent with creating environments as possible.
+I will work on using poetry more and more.

 ## Data Science